Manoui/website/index.md

 {% include famous_combinations.html %}

-Would you want to consider to some additional parameters to predict the fame of a quote?
+Would you want to consider some additional parameters to predict the fame of a quote?

-**Did you think about the importance of words ?
+**Did you think about the importance of words?
 What words would you expect to see based on previous observations ?**
 {% include word_occurrence_stopwords.html %}

 In the plot below you can slide over the plot with your cursor to see the most used words in famous versus non-famous quotes.
 There are a lot of similarities in the highly frequent words, such as the use of ‘people’, ‘going’, ‘think’, etc. But some frequent words are specific to the famous quotes: ‘us’, ‘president’, ‘country’, etc. as compared to ‘like’, ‘really’, ’time’ in non-famous quotes.
-These relates to what you previously observed, in the majority of famous quotes are neutral, as comapred to most positive quotes in non-famous ones.
-Moreover, you saw the high proportion of politician speakers in both the famous and non-famous dataset, which also explains the occurence of some specific words.
+This relates to what you previously observed, in the majority of famous quotes are neutral, as compared to most positive quotes in non-famous ones.
+Moreover, you saw the high proportion of politician speakers in both the famous and non-famous datasets, which also explains the occurrence of some specific words.

 We also considered several additional parameters such as:
 * The length of a quote (the number of words, and characters)
 * Whether a speaker was alive at the date of the citation.
 * The historical popularity index (HPI) of a speaker.
 * Grammatical features based on [Part-of-speech tags](https://spacy.io/usage/linguistic-features#pos-tagging) to quantify the number of adverbs, nouns, etc. that a quote contains.
-This allowed to attribute a complexity score to the quotation.
+This allowed attributing a complexity score to the quotation.
-* Named Entity Recognition [(NER)](https://towardsdatascience.com/named-entity-recognition-with-nltk-and-spacy-8c4a7d88e7da) to identify the number of times a quote mentions a date, a person, an organization, an event, a language etc.
+* Named Entity Recognition [(NER)](https://towardsdatascience.com/named-entity-recognition-with-nltk-and-spacy-8c4a7d88e7da) to identify the number of times a quote mentions a date, a person, an organization, an event, a language, etc.

-**Let see if your intuition is correct, and whether supervised learning methods agree with you ;)**
+**Let see if your intuition is correct and whether supervised learning methods agree with you ;)**

 Using logistic regression and random forest as supervised learning classifiers, we were able to predict the fame of new quotes with an accuracy of 0.74 %.
-Here below, you can see which coefficients and its associated feature contributes the most to the prediction.
+Here below, you can see which coefficients and their associated feature contributes the most to the prediction.

 {% include logistic_regression_coefficients.html %}